RohitRajendran/components/README.md

 5. Keep external dependencies to an absolute minimum and, when used, most likely add them as peer dependencies in the `package.json` and as external dependencies in `webpack.config.js`.
 6. While components can utilize internal state, do not make them reliant on a global state (i.e., redux).
 7. The Bootstrap 4 grid and utility classes are included, and prefixed with `uic--`, these should be used as much as possible.
+8. Check for the existance of global variables such as those exposed by `window` in a browser before accessing them.
+We use this library in non-browser environments, [such as `react-static` which requires code to be node-safe](https://github.com/nozzle/react-static/blob/v6/docs/concepts.md#writing-universal-node-safe-code).

 ---